gidihup/ski-app_njs/README.md

 **To deploy the app, do the following:**
-  - Have or create an AWS account
+  - Create an AWS account or use an existing AWS account
   - Have the app folder copied onto a deploy EC2 instance
   - Have a valid Access key ID and Secret access key set up with the appropriate permissions on AWS IAM
   - Have the Access key ID and Secret access key securely set to the appropriate variable in the variable.tf file, e.g. using environment variables (credentials should not be saved in (publicly accessible) files)